 - Pros and cons

-- Comparison of the IXG Series IP Multi-Tenant Video Intercom with the ButterflyMX smart video intercom
+- Comparison of Aiphone intercoms with the ButterflyMX video intercom

-Launched in the spring of 2020, the Aiphone IXG IP Mult-Tenant Video Intercom may offer more features than Aiphone’s other products.
-It is designed for multi-tenant operators in the retail, commercial, residential, and education spaces.
+Aiphone’s intercom systems are designed for multi-tenant operators in the retail, commercial, residential, government, and education spaces.

 Watch how ButterflyMX works:

-Aiphone does not list pricing on its website.
-However, the manufacturer’s suggested retail prices (MSRPs) as advertised by third-party dealers are listed below.
+Although Aiphone doesn’t list pricing on its website, the manufacturer’s suggested retail prices (MSRPs) as advertised by third-party dealers are listed below.
 Actual pricing may be higher based on dealer incentives, promotions, or other discounts.

 - IXG-DM7-HID Aiphone IP Video Entrance Station: MSRP $2,400